 scripts=* permission, you can have access to all the functions mentioned below.

-To have access to all the Scripts, you need to have the
+To list and view all the Scripts, the

 If your permission has values like this:

 scripts=read('Script 1', 'Script 2'), you will only see the Script 1 and Script 2 Scripts.